This post contains affiliate links.

-For those who have never heard of it, it’s a tiny little country around the size of New Hampshire and with a population of less than 400,000 people.
-Although it may be small, there’s a ton of stuff to do.
+It’s a tiny little country around the size of New Hampshire and with a population of less than 400,000 people, but although it may be small there’s a ton of stuff to do.

 Here are five reasons why you should visit Belize.

 1. Because You Can Get Around With English

 For those who don’t speak a language aside from English, traveling in a foreign country can be a little bit intimidating.

 While many people in a lot of countries speak some English, it can still be tough to communicate exactly what you want or need.
 However, you don’t need to worry about that if you visit Belize.